dougc333/cdhautomation/README.md

 cloudera question: how to add final tag in after value tag?

-Contains Cloudera Manager automation code
+Contains Cloudera Manager automation code current status: both HDD and DSSD mode work.
+Have to fix the OOM configuration and iterate through the error messages for Cloudera Manager

 Debugging Notes:
   when configuring HDFS through the API, you have to create a configuraiton in the api which the cloudera manager will create the exact hdfs-site.xml and core-site.xml files you need